Choosing your school: Is it time to get out of your comfort zone?

 3. What if I’m not up to the challenge?

 University-level studies can feel like a whole new ball game.
 But you ARE ready for it.

-If you hold an offer from Hult, we’re confident you already have the Hult DNA.
+If you apply and are accepted to Hult, we’re confident you already have the Hult DNA.
 Your open mind, bold spirit, and resourceful attitude will equip you for whatever challenges may come.
 And if you need any help or advice during your studies, you’ll have a network of support on campus.
 Our faculty also have an open-door policy, so you can always find the help you need.

 Some students even find that the things they worried about most actually turn out to be their favorite experiences.

 “I had chosen to live in a shared room with a bunk bed.
 This was something that seemed like a fun adventure, but actually started to worry me.
 Sharing roughly 18 square meters with someone I’d never met before was a ‘make or break’ moment.
 Well, it’s safe to say that this was the absolute ‘make.’
 Meeting my roommate is one of the best things about my experience.”

 Caroline Voigt, Hult Undergraduate Class of 2018

 So, are you ready to stretch yourself with your school choice?
 Still unsure?
 If you’re considering an undergrad degree at Hult, your dedicated Enrollment Advisor is always available to talk about these “what ifs” and any other questions you may have.

 Don’t forget, your undergraduate years are an opportunity to follow your passions and start your own adventure.
 Visualize what you want to get out of this experience and place yourself at the center of your decision.
 Go with what feels right.